cti/di/README.md

 ```

 # Object configuration
-Configuration param is optional, but it is very useful for configure instances.
+Configuration param is optional, but it is very useful for instance configuration.

 ```php
 <?php